Migraine / Headaches: Nutritional Causes, Treatments & Prevention

 enzymes work in a large 2-14 pH range, but may be less effective for organic diseases (pancreatitis, cancer).

-Nutritional Remedies and Supplements that cause, reduce, or interact with Migraines or Headaches:
+Nutritional Remedies that cause, reduce, or interact with Migraines or Headaches:

 Too high or too low: Vitamin A, iron, manganese, magnesium, calcium, sodium.